jn0/jn0.github.io/pvt/cv/resume.md

 Application software: neural network setup/run on Tegra platform with image capture and preparation.

+Some level of Go programming language has been aquired.

+PostgreSQL and SQLite was used as backends in some projects.

 ### November 2006 — June 2016 — IBM EE/A RSTL, Moscow, www.ibm.com/ru

 Advisory Software Engineer at Russian Systems and Technology Lab of IBM.